moby/moby/docs/sources/reference/run.md

-`ENTRYPOINT` gives a container its default nature or behavior, so that when you set an `ENTRYPOINT` you can run the container *as if it were that binary*, complete with default options, and you can pass in more options via the `COMMAND`{.docutils .literal}.
+`ENTRYPOINT` gives a container its default nature or behavior, so that when you set an `ENTRYPOINT` you can run the container *as if it were that binary*, complete with default options, and you can pass in more options via the `COMMAND` .literal}.
 But, sometimes an operator may want to run something else inside the container, so you can override the default `ENTRYPOINT` at runtime by using a string to specify